Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 Two diamonds can:

-If you don’t know what actually matters visually, it’s easy to spend more…
+If you don’t know what actually affects a diamond’s visual performance, it’s very easy to spend more…

 What “Overpaying” Actually Means